jhpyle/docassemble/_docs/modifiers.md

 appears in [`signature`] questions.

-For information about other ways to set a default value for the Continue button label, see the [screen parts] section.
+For information about other ways to set a default value for the "Continue" button label, see the [screen parts] section.

+# <a name="continue button color"></a>Changing the `continue button color`

+In addition to modifying the label of the "Continue" button, you can set its color to one of the [Bootstrap colors].

+{% include side-by-side.html demo="continue-button-color" %}

 # <a name="generic object"></a>Reusable questions: `generic object`